sea-and-kai/trans-journey-blog/_posts/2025-01-06-years-and-years.md

 Rather than make this about a review on 2024 or a goals setting post for 2025, let me just try to blast through a variety of topics and do my best to catch you up on what's been happening.

 ### Dating
 In the earlier half of 2024 I was struggling quite a bit to find what I wanted in relationships.
-I felt like I was always being let down like by the people I met which led to a lot of time wasted and emotional investment in the wrong places.
+I felt like I was always being let down by the people I met which led to a lot of time wasted and emotional investment in the wrong places.

 While I am still single, I do feel things got a lot better in the second half of the year.
 Part of it came out of continuously growing, learning and becoming a more confident person with the right energy and attitude to attract better people.